-The term cardiovascular disease refers to diseases of the heart and blood vessels and includes angina, heart attack, diseases of the heart valves or heart muscle, heart failure, stroke and pain from poor blood flow to the legs.
+The term, cardiovascular disease refers to diseases of the heart and blood vessels and includes angina, heart attack, diseases of the heart valves or heart muscle, heart failure, stroke and pain from poor blood flow to the legs.
 Cardiovascular disease (CVD) is the nation’s leading killer of both men and women among all racial and ethnic groups.
-Close to 1 million Americans die of CVD each year, accounting for 42 percent of all deaths.
+Close to 1 million Americans die of Cardiovascular Disease each year, accounting for 42 percent of all deaths.
 Heart disease affects not only the elderly – it is the leading cause of death for all Americans age 35 and older.
-Click here for more cardiovascular disease statistics.

 Many risk factors contribute to the hardening and constriction of the veins and arteries leading to the heart and the brain.
-Three of the main factors are tobacco use, lack of physical activity and poor nutrition Smokers have twice the risk of heart attack as nonsmokers.
+Three of the main factors are tobacco use, lack of physical activity and poor nutrition.
+Smokers have twice the risk of heart attack as nonsmokers.
 People who are sedentary have twice the risk of heart disease as those who are physically active.
-Surveys show that more than half of Americans adults do not practice the recommended level of physical activity.
-And between 20 to 30 percent of American adults are obese and have a much higher risk for heart disease, high blood pressure and high cholesterol.
-Additional risk factors include family history, stress, infection and heavy metals toxicity.
+Surveys show that more than half of American adults do not practice the recommended level of physical activity.
+Between 20 to 30 percent of American adults are obese and have a much higher risk for heart disease, high blood pressure and high cholesterol.
+Additional risk factors include family history, stress, infections and heavy metals toxicity.

-As stated above, CVD may exist with no obvious symptoms or pain.
+Heart Disease may exist with no obvious symptoms or pain.
 When symptoms are present, they vary depending on the extent to which the normal flow of blood to the affected organ is interrupted.
 When the interruption of blood supply to the brain or heart is severe, some or all of the following symptoms can be experienced.
 Heart attack symptoms include central chest pain with an oppressive or squeezing feeling that lasts for few minutes; chest pain that can spread to the neck, shoulders and/or arms; and chest discomfort, along with light-headedness, sweating, faintness, nausea or shortness of breath.
-Stroke symptoms include weakness of the arms or legs; a loss of feeling in the face or body; difficulty speaking; sudden loss of vision in one eye; dizziness; and a sudden, intense headache.
-Finally, congestive heart failure symptoms include a swelling of the lower extremities, referred to as “peripheral edema”; an intolerance to exercise followed by shortness of breath; fatigue; and a cough.